f0uriest/quadax/README.rst

 quadax is a library for numerical quadrature and integration using JAX.

+- ``vmap``able, ``jit``able, differentiable.
+- Scalar or vector valued integrands.
+- Finite or infinite domains with discontinuities or singularities within the domain of integration.
 - Globally adaptive Gauss-Konrod and Clenshaw-Curtis quadrature for smooth integrands (similar to ``scipy.integrate.quad``)
 - Adaptive tanh-sinh quadrature for singular or near singular integrands.
 - Quadrature from sampled values using trapezoidal and Simpsons methods.

 Coming soon:

-- Specifying breakpoints in the domain
-- Custom JVP/VJP rules
+- Custom JVP/VJP rules (currently AD works by differentiating the loop which isn't the most efficient.)
-- N-D quadrature (cubature) via iterated 1-D rules
+- N-D quadrature (cubature)
-- Sparse grids
 - QMC methods
 - Integration with weight functions
+- Sparse grids (maybe, need to play with data structures and JAX)

 Installation
 ============